padowla/Powershell-Scripts/Transfer-Group-Membership-Active-Directory/README.md

 The ```export-users-from-groups.ps1``` script will create a number of files equals to the number of groups to import.
 Also all the files will have the same name of group to import with extension .csv.

+The ```import-users-membership.ps1``` script instead, have to be run on destination domain or forest and have to need access to files produced by first script.

 For example: <br>
 we want to add some users to group Group1, some others to Group2, the ```export-users-from-groups.ps1``` will create 2 files with name **Group1.csv** and **Group2.csv**